 The Least Toxic Wood Varnish?

 I tested all of the “eco” or, healthy low VOC, floor finishes.
-I was looking first at the odor and VOC levels as the main comparison for those sensitive to chemicals.
+I was looking first at the odor and VOC levels as the main comparison point for those sensitive to chemicals.

 I take a look at the ingredients and claims, but that can only tell us so much.